 We’re partnering with K-12 educators, business, higher education and the community to establish a shared understanding of what skills and knowledge are most critical to students in a fast-changing job market.
 And, along with them, we’re creating the kinds of opportunities kids need to not just imagine their post-secondary futures, but actually experience what college is like, what alternative paths apprenticeships offer and even how people collaborate to solve business problems in real work settings.

-With workforce development a crucial concern, we’re also partnering with Allegheny Conference on Community Development to build awareness among educators about the extraordinary employment opportunities young people in our region can anticipate, as well as the expectations they’ll face.
+With workforce development a crucial concern, we’ve also have formed an Advisory Council of major regional employers and partnered with Allegheny Conference on Community Development to build awareness among educators about the extraordinary employment opportunities young people in our region can anticipate, as well as the expectations they’ll face.

 Helping schools form stronger connections with their communities has been part of the Consortium’s work since our founding.
 More than 30 years ago, our organization was launched to bring added support to schools in Mon Valley communities decimated by industrial decline.